mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 ### The benefits of using Linux

 Web developers almost always deploy to Linux systems.
-But Linux doesn't have to be used just for servers.
-Using Linux as our development OS provides us with multiple benefits:
+But Linux isn't just for servers.
+Using Linux as our development OS can provide multiple benefits:

-- Deployments almost always go smoother because the mistmatch between development and deployment environments is greatly reduced.
+- Deployment is smoother because the mistmatches between development and deployment environments is greatly reduced.
-- Developers discover and use Linux tools in their daily workflow that they would otherwise not consider in other OSes.
+- We discover and use Linux tools in our daily workflow that we would otherwise not consider.
 This increases productivity.
 - The nightmare of having development systems that spans multiple OSes goes away.
 Ever see a system that require OSX, Windows, *and* CentOS to complete a single build?
 Trust me, they're out there.
 - Client set-up is often much faster.
 Developer set-up for some systems and OSes can take multiple days due to all the manual steps required.
-  I've seen comparable Linux set-ups take less than an hour because the configuration is easily automated.
+  Comparable Linux set-ups can take less than an hour because configuration is easily automated.
 - Most work setting up a Linux development environment is directly applicable for deployment.